gzachariadis/Windows-10/README.md

 <h2 align="center">Windows Updates</h2>

-<div align="justify">In terms of Windows Updates, when I happen to install a new system or want to manually update my system, my favorite option is [this executable by Slavanap](https://github.com/slavanap/Windows10ManualUpdate/releases/download/1.03/w10mu.exe).
+<div align="justify">In terms of Windows Updates, when I happen to install a new system or want to manually update my system, my favorite option is <a href="https://github.com/slavanap/Windows10ManualUpdate/releases/download/1.03/w10mu.exe">this executable by Slavanap</a>.
 This is a fantastic small tool that allows for manually selecting which updates to install and takes care of the installation for me.</div>

 #### Windows Update Policy